grafbase/grafbase/cli/npm/cli/README.md

     deploy       Deploy your project
-    link         Connect a local project to a remote project unlink       Disconnect a local project from a remote project logs         Tails logs from a remote project start        Run your Grafbase project in production mode build        Build the Grafbase project in advance to avoid the resolver build step in the start command introspect   Introspect a subgraph endpoint and print its schema subgraphs    List subgraphs
+    link         Connect a local project to a remote project unlink       Disconnect a local project from a remote project logs         Tail logs from a standalone graph start        Start Grafbase in production mode
+    build        Build the Grafbase project in advance to avoid the resolver build step in the start command introspect   Introspect a graph and print its schema subgraphs    List subgraphs
     schema       Fetch a federated graph or a subgraph publish      Publish a subgraph schema
-    check        Check a graph or a subgraph for validation, composition and breaking change errors
+    check        Check a graph for validation, composition and breaking change errors
 ```

 ## Subcommand Flag and Argument Documentation